Associate Professor, Global Development Studies

 These days I call myself an autonomy-oriented theorist and practitioner.
 I am interested in creating radical alternatives to the currently dominant global order, which can mean anything from ecologically-oriented rural intentional communities to protest-driven urban social centers.
 But I am not very interested in ideological approaches to this work, which is why I don’t call myself, say, ‘an anarchist’.

 I am also a recovering high theorist.
-By which I mean, while I used to care very much about what Gilles Deleuze might have thought about Henri Bergson, this is no longer something I stay up at night reading about.
+By which I mean, while I used to care very much about what Gilles Deleuze might have thought about Henri Bergson, this is no longer something I stay up at night worrying about.
 My own research, and that of those I work with, involves movement-based theorizing, which means that the issues and questions being pursued emerge out of communities in resistance, in creation, in joy, in struggle, and have meaning in and for those communities, as well as in the worlds of academic production (one hopes).

 Global Development Studies